 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-We had 60,829,308 shares outstanding as of December 31, 2018.
-Of such shares, at least 11.2 million shares are eligible for sale in the public market under Rule 144 of the Securities Act of 1933, as amended, or the Securities Act, subject to the volume limitations and other conditions of Rule 144.
+A portion of the outstanding shares of our common stock are eligible for sale in the public market under Rule 144 of the Securities Act of 1933, as amended, or the Securities Act, subject to the volume limitations and other conditions of Rule 144.
 The holders of these shares may at any time decide to sell their shares in the public market.
 We have also registered all shares of common stock that we may issue under our equity compensation plans.
 As a result, these shares can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates, to the extent applicable.